skristyn/learningplatform/README.md

 along with automating some of these set up steps.

 Install Python on your machine.
 I have been building with python 3.8.10 though I don't think the dependencies require that.
-Anything between 3.7 and 3.9 should be fine.
+Anything more recent than 3.7 should be fine.

 Within the root folder of the project run the following:
 `python -m venv env`